 In the summertime the popular activities at Pyramid Lake include:

-- Canoeing or kayaking on the lake itself
+- Canoeing, SUP, or kayaking on the lake itself

 - Biking